kdeldycke/kevin-deldycke-blog/content/posts/revert-hp-printer-ban-on-third-party-ink-cartridges.md

 ## Disable auto-upgrade

-We will start by stopping this madness for good, and prevent the printer from downloading a firmware behind our back.
+We will stop this madness for good, and prevent the printer from downloading a firmware behind our back.

 In the control panel, go to `Setup` > `Service` > `LaserJet Update` > `Manage Updates`: